 EduCORE hosts the Race and Ethnicity Reading Group which is dedicated to the study of racism, ethnicities, and inequality in education.
 We welcome scholars, activists and researchers from across all Institutions and organisations to contribute to ongoing discussion, debate, scholarship, and dissemination on all aspects of race and ethnicity in education.
 Our mission is to pursue race equality and social justice by working to improve the educational experiences and career outcomes of Black and minority ethnic people in Ireland.

 We aim to foster ‘best practice’ in inclusivity and to encourage new and emergent scholarship in this area.
 We hope to reflect the broad spectrum of learner experiences in Ireland and beyond, and the variety of lived experiences which impact on our teaching and learning.
-In bringing together expertise from across the breadth of the Institute of Technology Carlow and sectoral partner organisations, we hope to build innovative collaborations, address cross-cutting themes in education nationally and support new research.
+In bringing together expertise from across the breadth of SETU Carlow and sectoral partner organisations, we hope to build innovative collaborations, address cross-cutting themes in education nationally and support new research.

 Our objectives are to: